 I was watching the Minnesota Timberwolves’ game at home because I was fascinated to see their throwback jerseys—until you stole the spotlight.

-Cutting to the basket, shifting directions, dishing, and a three point shot to reach a new career-high—man, I shouted.
+Cutting to the basket, shifting directions, dishing, and a three-point shot to reach a new career-high—man, I shouted.
 I suddenly remembered your ferocious drives to the basket and how I imitated your acrobatic lay-ups.
 I even bought a poster of you dunking on Goran Dragic the same length as my bedroom wall, had it framed, and started buying different jersey designs of your Chicago Bulls uniform.

 After the game, you were in tears.
 And so was the whole basketball world.
 Despite becoming a mere journeyman, you still held onto the thought that you still got it.
 You showed everyone that giving up was not an option.
 You were able to overcome the mental hurdles and physical struggles you’ve faced in the last couple of years.
-You showed that there are still more left in your tank.
+You showed that there is still more left in your tank.
 You didn’t put your head down, instead, like what you just said in the post-game interview, “I worked my ass off, man.”

-A new breed of guards has risen throughout your rollercoaster ride.
+A new breed of guards has risen throughout your roller coaster ride.
 Stephen Curry, Russell Westbrook, Damian Lillard.
 More reason for people to embrace your irrelevance.
 I never thought of you as a player whose career was nothing but a short fairytale.
 I have always believed that a dying Rose will bloom once again in the right garden—and so you did.

 Thank you, Derrick.
 Thank you for being such a great example to everyone who’s this close to giving up.
 Thank you for showing that it’s not about how many times you get knocked down in life, that it’s about how many times you get up and keep going.
 Thank you for being you.
 You are an inspiration, Mr. Rose.